-Figure \ref{Fig:loss_function_3D} shows that the WGAN/WGAN-GP (Wasserstein GAN / Wasserstein GAN with gradient penalty) is the most commonly used loss function due to its ability to stabilise and prevent vanishing gradient \cite{Gulrajani2017}, followed by the mean absolute error (MAE) and cross-entropy (CE), which are commonly used to avoid some instability and mode collapse (\cite{thanh2020catastrophic}), mainly in the first steps of training.
+Figure \ref{Fig:loss_function_3D} shows that mean absolute error (MAE) is the most commonly used loss function because it helps to stabilise the training of the generator and avoid mode collapse \citep{thanh2020catastrophic}, especially in the first steps of the training (cross entropy (CE) and mean square error (MSE) do the same).
+Cycle consistency is also one of the most commonly used loss functions due to its ability to perform image translations, and then WGAN/WGAN-GP (Wasserstein GAN / Wasserstein GAN with gradient penalty) for its ability to stabilise and prevent vanishing gradient \citep{Gulrajani2017}.

 As can be seen in Figure \ref{Fig:Evaluation_metrics_3D}, the peak signal-to-noise ratio (PSNR) is the most common evaluation metric as it is able to evaluate reconstructions, which can be considered one of the main applications of volumetric GANs, although GANs are explored for numerous other purposes.
 Structural similarity index measure (SSIM) is the second most used metric because it can better assess the quality of the data, taking into account human perception.
+MAE is often used because it is very easy to calculate and helps stabilise GAN training by making the generator produce data that is realistic rather than just trying to trick the discriminator \citep{isola2017image, pathak2016context}.
 Usually, Fréchet inception distance (FID) is considered the most reliable metric.
 However, it is not easy to adapt to volumetric data and even the existing adaptations are not well accepted by researchers.
 Accuracy is not really used to assess the quality of the images in terms of perception, but to assess the quality of the data to perform data augmentation, and to assess the improvements of other tasks when synthetic data are used, e.g. segmentation and classification tasks.
 For that reason, dice similarity coefficient (DSC), sensitivity and F1-score are also commonly used.